Agent (interface)

 Interface Definition

-/** * The set of tools that the agent can use. */ readonly tools: TOOLS;
+/** * The tools that the agent can use. */ readonly tools: TOOLS;

 | Name | Type | Description |